Jieyusz/Jieyusz.github.io/_portfolio/arts_and_science.md

 <img src="/images/slowness_vertical_2021.jpg" alt="The Unbearable Slowness of Being" style="width: 400px; height: auto;">

 Selected artwork by the Caltech Science and Art Contest (2022).
-The manuscript is now on [arXiv](https://arxiv.org/abs/2408.10234)!
 Check out our opinion piece "the Unbearable Slowness of Being" via this [link](https://jieyusz.github.io/publication/2024_zheng_slowness)!

 ChatGPT interpretation of this painting, assisted by the artist's input: